mudasobwa/mudasobwa.github.io/_posts/2022-02-12-plugins-in-elixir-apps.md

 ### Pure

 Pure plugins are not quite harder.
-The code would nearly the same, save for `#call` function will now return the value to be used in the application.
+The code would nearly be the same, save for `#call` function is now to return the value to be used in the application.

 ```ruby
 class Arithmetic::Minus